 If data doesn’t convince you that digital distraction is becoming epidemic, then how about personal observation?
 Whenever possible, I face traffic when I run, and I watch cars and drivers’ eyes to avoid surprises.
 Just the other day I saw a driver who used his wrists to steer while both hands positioned his phone horizontally at eye level.
 I don’t know if it was Pokemon or YouTube or what, but driving was not his immediate priority.
 More commonly, drivers focused on the phones they held up (in plain sight) with their right hands; others, less brazen, looked down at their laps for extended moments instead of out their windshields.
 And then there were drivers who, despite hands-free ordinances and the widespread availability of Bluetooth connectivity, still talk with their phones clutched to their heads.
 Even phones attached to dashboard-mounted brackets take a driver’s attention off the road periodically.

 So drivers, I know sitting in Austin traffic is infuriating and you reeeallly want to make it through the light this time.
-Or you must race home to let the dog out or relieve the babysitter.
+Or you must race home to let the dog out, relieve the babysitter, clean your home or do some repairs on the house although you can use tradesman search to find the best services for this.
 Or if you don’t send that text while you’re thinking about it, you’ll forget by the time you get out of the car.
 Or you are certain you’re really good at texting while driving so it’s okay.
 Or a million other reasons why your attention is only partially on the road in front of you.